Waste Reduction: Waste Prevention World

 Recycle glass, plastic, metal cans, white paper, and mixed paper and organics as you do at home.
 (You do that at home, don't you?)

 How to Start Recycling Paper.
 To start a recycling program, determine which material you want to recycle, find someone to pick up the material, put recycling bins around your office, and get staff to participate.
 That is "all" there is to it.
 Having commitment from your management to encourage staff will help.
 But it is even more important to have management participate.
-For a more through exploration of how to start, see Creating a Paper Reduction Campaign In Your Office.

 Some counties and cities have recycling coordinators who can help you.
 To find the recycling coordinator in your community, look in the government section of your phone directory.
 The public works department for your county or city is the most likely place to find the recycling coordinator.
 Also see The Waste Prevention Information Exchange's page on Local Contacts for Waste Prevention and Recycling.